 Bioenergy: generating new replacement fuels for a greener, sustainable future

 Bioenergy is a renewable form of energy generated from materials derived from biological sources.
-Bioenergy is increasingly being recognised as having an important role in helping the UK to maintain its energy security in the context of diminishing worldwide stocks of fossil fuels.
-Moreover, increasing the deployment of bioenergy within the UK will also play an important part in helping the UK to achieve its ambitious targets for reductions in green-house gas emissions, as set out in the Climate Change Act 2008.
-Replacement liquid transportation fuels will have a particularly important role to play in achieving these aims.
+Bioenergy is recognised as having an important role in helping the UK to achieve its ambitious target of reducing greenhouse gas (GHG) emissions by 80% by 2050, as set out in the Climate Change Act (2008), potentially delivering 8-21% of UK energy needs.

 In all cases research applications must be targeted towards sustainable, advanced biofuels ("second-generation" and beyond).
-BBSRC does not wish to support research in the area of biomass combustion or combustion technologies.
+BBSRC does not wish to support research that focuses on the area of biomass combustion or combustion technologies.